hack3rs.ca network-security

 1. Scope and Mission

-hack3rs.ca is a free white-hat network security learning resource focused on defensive skill-building.
-Content is written to teach how systems work, how failures and attacks appear in evidence, and how defenders investigate and reduce risk.
+hack3rs.ca is a free defensive security learning resource.
+Content is written to teach how systems work, how failures and attacks show up in evidence, and how defenders investigate and reduce risk.

 2. Accuracy and Source Preferences

-The site aims for technically accurate, operationally useful explanations that beginners can follow and working defenders can still respect.
-When possible, official tool and standards documentation is preferred for references.
+The site aims for technically accurate explanations that beginners can follow and working defenders can still respect.
+Where possible, official tool documentation and standards references are used rather than third-party summaries.

-Articles and modules emphasize normal behavior first, then failure or abuse patterns, then evidence collection and defensive workflow.
-This reduces confusion and helps learners avoid overclaiming from a single signal.
+Content explains normal behavior first, then failure or abuse patterns, then evidence collection and defensive workflow.
+That order reduces confusion and helps learners avoid overclaiming from a single signal.

 3. What This Site Avoids